Modern kitchen featuring a waterfall Calacatta quartz island with subtle veining and polished finish.

 You get what you pay for - and with quartz, you're paying for beauty, consistency, and strength.
 But yes, it's often pricier than laminate, butcher block, and even some granites.

 Pro Tip: Want to see how quartz compares to granite or marble?
-Read our in-depth comparison guide
+Read our in-depth Quartz vs Granite vs Marble Countertops comparison.

 From bold kitchen islands with waterfall edges to serene, spa-inspired bathroom vanities, quartz adapts beautifully to any style.
 Its clean look, durability, and minimal upkeep have made it a favorite in countless Chicago-area homes.
 Whether you're going for modern minimalism or timeless sophistication, quartz delivers both form and function.